 I can hardly believe it's been two months since I've last written.
 Pretty obvious I have a newborn, right?
 Now that I've had five of them, I can attest to the fact that the first two to three months after you add a baby to your life are pretty much a blur.
 Between the lack of sleep and the new demands placed on the family (especially the Mom), I've found myself just trying to keep my head above water; hence, many tasks have simply not gotten done, such as recording our lives.
 The fact I'm writing this at 1:00 a.m. only further proves how out-of-sorts life has been since Berkley was born, but what never ceases to amaze me is that even though I'm exhausted most of the time and am uncomfortable with the feeling that life is controlling me rather than the other way around, I think about or look at the cause of all the upheaval and just thank God again for the blessing she is in our lives.
 It's truly a miracle of motherhood and family life.

 I keep telling myself it will get better, that the baby will start sleeping more and then I will return to the loving, profoundly patient and happy mother I used to be.
 But then that inner voice seems to always pipe up and remind me of the person I should be, regardless of my circumstances.
-I sure hate that inner voice sometimes.
-But then again, if it's not my conscience reminding me of how to be, it's my children.
+I sure hate that inner voice sometimes!
+Then again, if it's not my conscience reminding me of how to be, it's my children.
 And how is it that the wisest of us all is often the youngest and least experienced?

-Tonight as I gathered my little guy up and hustled him into the bathroom to go potty one last time in an effort to get him to bed in record-breaking time, I found myself frustrated as he explained to me after going potty that he hadn't been paying very good attention and hadn't stood quite close enough to the toilet.
-Hence, his jammies were wet, as was the floor.
-Not what I was hoping to hear.
-Now, not only would this delay getting him in bed by at least four minutes, but it would expend more of my already-spent energy bank for the day.
-Heaving a huge sigh, I knelt to help him remove his wet clothes and grabbed some supplies to clean up the floor, all the while saying things like this: "Oh buddy, what in the world?
+Not only would this delay my goal to get him snuggled into bed in less than four minutes, but it would expend more of my already-spent energy bank for the day.
+Heaving a huge sigh, I knelt to help him remove his wet clothes and grabbed some supplies to clean up the floor.
+I couldn't help but complain as I cleaned, saying things like, "Oh buddy, what in the world?
 How did this happen?
 You've been going potty for a long time.
 Why didn't you pay better attention?" and so on.
-I didn't yell or get mad; I simply expressed my frustration and disappointment in my little whiny, tired voice.
-That is, until he said something that stopped me dead in my tracks.
-In fact, I haven't been able to get it out of my head since, until it has driven me to my computer in the middle of the night to write about it, because I never want to forget the important lesson he taught me tonight as he put one hand on my shoulder and said. . .
+I didn't yell or get mad; I simply expressed my frustration and disappointment in my whiny, tired voice.

 "Mommy, I just want you to love me."I immediately stopped scrubbing the floor and looked into his deep blue eyes.
 "What?"
 I asked.